Noobeel/Noobeel/README.md

 <p>
 Welcome to my GitHub profile!

-I am a recent graduate with a degree in Computer Science from Toronto Metropolitan University (formerly Ryerson University) in Toronto, Canada.
-Always curious about new technological advancements with a passion for building seamless and functional applications.
+I am a passionate and detail-oriented Junior Software Engineer with a Bachelor of Science in Computer Science (Honors) from Toronto Metropolitan University (formerly Ryerson University).

+I have a strong foundation in various programming languages including Python, JavaScript, and TypeScript, and am well-versed in frameworks such as React.js, Next.js, and Django.
+My hands-on experience ranges from developing high-performance web applications to optimizing system performance in professional settings.
+Notable projects include a portfolio website leveraging Next.js and TypeScript, a task management tool built with Python and React.js, and a document search engine using advanced NLP techniques.

-Actively seeking **Full-time Software Engineering/Development** roles within Canada.
-Please reach out to me to discuss opportunities!
+Actively seeking **full-time Software Engineering/Development** roles within Canada.
+Feel free to reach out to discuss potential opportunities!
 </p>

 ## 📫 Contact Me